Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 1. Identify the strengths of Go, and describe the architectures where Go could be best utilized.
 1. Design, implement, and deploy command line interfaces, APIs, and bots in Go.
 1. Compare and contrast different design patterns and the use cases in which they best fit.
+1. Use an Object Relational Mapper to save data to a relational database using Go.

 ## Schedule